cosmos/developer-portal/academy/3-ibc/12-ibc-tooling.md

 [Mintscan](https://www.mintscan.io/visualization/ibc-network) is another Interchain network explorer.

-It gives an overview of IBC networks, including an explorer menu (left panel), a network visualization (center) and a list of chains (right panel).
+It gives an overview of IBC networks, including an explorer menu (left panel), a network visualization (center), and a list of chains (right panel).
 The visualization is based on IBC transactions within a 30-day period.
-A selection of alternative visualisations are available from the left panel:
+A selection of alternative visualizations is available from the left panel:

 ![Mintscan - IBC network overview](/academy/3-ibc/images/mintscanoverview.png)